 If no return routability check is initiated by the ePDG, or if a return routability check is initiated and is successfully completed, the ePDG shall update the IPsec security associations associated with the IKE security association with the new address.

 Upon of receipt of the NBIFOM_GENERIC_CONTAINER Notify payload (see clause 8.1.2.3)in an INFORMATIONAL request, the ePDG shall reply with an INFORMATIONAL response and if required by procedures in 3GPP TS 24.161 [69], the ePDG shall include the NBIFOM_GENERIC_CONTAINER Notify payload in the INFORMATIONAL response.
 The ePDG shall set the NBIFOM container contents field of the NBIFOM_GENERIC_CONTAINER Notify payload as specified in 3GPP TS 24.161 [69].

+Based on operator policy, under general overload conditions the ePDG should not reject requests from UEs which the ePDG is treating with high priority access according to 3GPP TS 29.273 [17], up to the point where further exemption would cause network instability.

 7.4.3 Tunnel disconnection